Krista Frahm

 The drawbacks to this method include having difficulty landing the first job because of a lack of formal writing experience.
 Many companies ask for years of experience and don’t count documentation or personal blogging in this experience.

-Another potential drawback is a glass ceiling that’s lower than many medical jobs.
+Another potential drawback is a glass ceiling that may be lower than many medical jobs.
 You’ll also have a set schedule, deadlines to meet, and no ability to adjust your workflow based on your family or life needs.
+I've also heard that agency work can be high volume, which triggers thoughts of productivity requirements in my mind!

-Some companies require marketing or writing degrees, which will not help you complete your career pivot to healthcare copywriting quickly and cost-effectively.
+Some companies require marketing or writing degrees, which doesn't help you complete your career pivot to healthcare copywriting quickly and without adding debt.

 Can I Start A Medical Copywriting Business While I’m Still Working?